polywrap/wrap-integrations/near/wrapper/README.md

 # Near Wrapper (WIP)
-A work-in-progress implementation of a Near polywrapper.
+A limited implementation of a Near polywrapper.

 # How To Run